shopnilsazal/rafiqul.dev/src/content/posts/python-http-journey-part-2/index.md

 Let's cross the system call boundary and enter the world of async Python.

-## Layer 3: The Event Loop and I/O Multiplexing
+## 3. The Event Loop and I/O Multiplexing

 ### The Problem with Blocking I/O